 If you’re optimizing for retrieval, you’re optimizing for the wrong filter.
 Here’s what to do instead:

 1. Audit your citation rate, not your retrieval rate.
-Most brands track whether they show up in AI responses.
+Most brands track whether they show up in AI search.
 That’s the wrong metric.
 Track whether you get cited with attribution in the final answer.
 If you’re getting retrieved but not cited, you’re failing at Stage 2.

 2. Implement schema markup on every page.
 FAQ schema.
 Article schema.
 HowTo schema.
 Digital Bloom’s data shows 2-4x citation lift.
 This is the highest-ROI change you can make.